LoweLundin/Optimised-Galaxy-Simulations/README.tex.md

 To control the "correctness" of the simulations, "compare_gal_files" can be used.

-To use, step into the correct directory, then compile and run
+To use,

 ```
+Step into the correct directory:
 cd <WORKING-DIRECTORY>/Star-by-star/compare_gal_files # For Star-by-star
 cd <WORKING-DIRECTORY>/Barnes-Hut-Parallelised/compare_gal_files # For Barnes-Hut-Parallelised

+Compile:
 gcc -o compare_gal_files compare_gal_files.c -lm

 To run: